bradgignac/cloud-notifications/README.md

 - Support for more event feeds and more event types.
 - Cooperative work across multiple worker threads and worker processes.
 - Split ingestion from notification.
+- Metrics exposed through expvar.

 ## Installation

-To install Rackspace Cloud Notifications, you will need to have Go v1.3 or higher installed.
+To install Rackspace Cloud Notifications, you will need to have Go v1.4 or higher installed.
 Simply run:

 ```
 $ go install github.com/bradgignac/rcnotify